nidhimj22/bs_docs/README.md

 Each directory further has its own README on how to use these tests.

 - Examples - Directory that contains sample tests in different languages
-- JavaScript - Directory that conatains JavaScript Testing tests
+- JavaScript - Directory that contains JavaScript Testing tests